You Need to Understand How Diabetes Works If You Want to Reverse It and Stop the Rot!

 Type 2 diabetes (previously known as non-insulin dependent diabetes) is the most common form of diabetes, affecting 85-90% of all people with the disease.

-This type of diabetes, also known as late-onset diabetes, is characterized by insulin resistance and chronic inflammation.
+This type of diabetes, also known as late-onset diabetes, is a biochemical, metabolic disease that is characterized by insulin resistance and chronic inflammation.

 This disease is strongly driven by lifestyle factors such as poor diet, excess weight, inactivity, and high blood pressure.